 🙂 To hear this poem, use the player below. 🙂 The Bard's Kiss by Paul Raworth Bennett When thou art near thou spark in me desire A primal urge to has’t our bodies meet And maketh now a lengthy moment sweet Let us join lips, setteth ourselves on fire Alloweth us draw near and close … Continue reading The Bard’s Kiss

-🙂 To hear this poem, use the player below. 🙂 She Sang My Body Electric (for starry-eyed lovers everywhere) She sang my body electric that time Her teenaged hazel eyes caught mine Adrenaline sparks electrifying My trip-hammering heart She stole my breath, gave me a start That breezy April afternoon while We flew kites among … Continue reading She Sang My Body Electric
+She Sang My Body Electric (for starry-eyed lovers everywhere) she sang my body electric that time her teenaged hazel eyes caught mine adrenaline sparks electrifying my trip-hammering heart she stole my breath, gave me a start that breezy April afternoon while we flew kites among the seagulls she sang my body electric when our bodies, … Continue reading She Sang My Body Electric

 🙂 To hear this story, use the player below. 🙂 Revenge, Foiled. by Paul Raworth Bennett Today, I almost did a terrible thing.
 My dog Bingo and I were taking our usual morning stroll, walking briskly west along an eastbound one-way lane.
 As we passed in front of a daycare centre and playground, a row of … Continue reading Revenge, Foiled.